School

 2. Start Studying Early for Your Medical Licensing Exams

 You are required to pass the United States Medical Licensing Exam (USMLE) to practice medicine in the US.
-This is a three-part exam that is taken during and after medical school, which means you’ll be taking parts of the exam alongside your other studies.
-Beginning preparations for your USMLE early in your medical school career will give you an advantage when the time comes to start taking the exam between your second and third years of study.
+This is a three-part exam that is taken during and after medical school, which means you’ll be juggling exam preparation alongside your regular coursework.
+Beginning preparations for your USMLE early in your medical school career will give you a significant advantage when the time comes to start taking the exam between your second and third years of study.

 3. Use Your Undergrad Major to Your Advantage